Chinatown New York

 Best Neighborhood for Chinese Food

-If you like Chinese food, Chinatown is the place to go with over 200 restaurants offering authentic Asian food.
+If you like Chinese food, Chinatown is the place to go with over 200 restaurants offering authentic Asian cuisine.

-You will find the best restaurants in the surroundings of Mott Street and Canal Street (street that separates Chinatown from Little Italy).
+You will find the best restaurants near Mott Street and Canal Street (the street that separates Chinatown from Little Italy).

-Chinatown is also known for being the neighborhood where visitors and New Yorkers can buy counterfeit clothes, watches, handbags and other items.
+Chinatown is also known for being the go-to spot where visitors and locals alike can find knock-off designer clothes, watches, handbags, and other items.

 A Must-Visit Neighborhood

-While not as large or as well-known as San Francisco’s Chinatown, Manhattan’s Chinese neighborhood has a unique feel to it that must be explored.
-The best time to discover this lively area is during the morning.
+While not as large or as well-known as San Francisco’s Chinatown, Manhattan’s Chinatown has a unique feel to it that makes it worth spending a day exploring the area.
+The best time to discover this lively neighborhood is in the morning.

 Transport